duyenthanh28/Capstone_Project/README.md

 ## 3. Data Exploration

 Before explore data, we do preprocessing the dataset.
 We use Matplotlib and Seaborn for our visualization.
-Some meaningful insights that we have are: Best selling products, the frequent words describe the products, the most ordering in Aisle, number of item in each department, the most ordering in the department, reorder ratio per department/aisle, relationship between reorder and add-to-cart.
+Some meaningful insights that we have: Best selling products, the frequent words describe the products, the most ordering in Aisle, number of item in each department, the most ordering in the department, reorder ratio per department/aisle, relationship between reorder and add-to-cart.

 ## 4. K-Mean Clustering Analysis